 PLEASE, line your baking sheet with aluminum foil or you will have a holy mess on your hands.
 The pineapple teriyaki glaze will stick to the bottom of the pan.
 (If you forget to line your pan, you will never forget again…smiling)

 If you like salmon sheet pan dinners, be sure to try our Baked Miso Salmon which is another 4-ingredient little wonder.
 Our Baked Pomegranate Glazed Salmon is easy enough for a weeknight dinner and fancy enough for holiday guests.
-Our One Sheet Pan Dilly Lemon Salmon is a delicious celebration of spring flavors complete with an avocado dill topping and asparagus.
+Our Salmon with Avocado Sauce is a delicious celebration of spring flavors complete with an avocado dill topping and asparagus.

 Fresh or Canned Pineapple?